M1XZG/pi-ip-logging/PI-host/README.md

   - `--scheduled` sets note to SCHEDULED
   - `-m|--note "custom message"`
   - `--enable-self-update` writes `USE_SELFUPATE=YES` and `GIT_BRANCH="main"` to the INI and exits
+  - `--patch-ini` appends any newly introduced keys to your INI and exits (creates a timestamped .bak backup)
+  - `--patch-ini-preview` previews which keys would be added without writing
   - `--ini /path/to/log-my-ip.ini` to override search
   - `-n|--dry-run` to print without sending